 |Users||Data Scientists / Developers||Business Users/End-Users|

 When data lakes first entered the market, many organizations simply dumped data into the lake.
 This transformed them into swamps that were nearly impossible to leverage, navigate, or trust.
 While the stored data is native there still needs to be governance and better internal organization with modern ingestion technologies that support all forms of data and metadata integration.

 The data lake is a game-changer.
 It not only saves IT a whole bunch of money, but it also supports high-end analytics use cases.
 This promises businesses a significant return on value.
 Data warehouse, on the other hand, allows for more strategic use of data.
 Organizations typically look at data lakes as additions to their existing data warehouse.

 Data lakes will continue to evolve and play an ever-increasingly important role in enterprise data strategy.
 Enterprises must have an effective data management architecture in place that includes a data lake.
-This must be in conjunction with one or more data warehouses that are suited to the functional and departmental needs.
-So, the next time you think of data warehouse vs data lake think about the final use and what are your objectives for having the data management architecture.
-We understand if you are still contemplating on what your right choice would be, so just contact us and we will help you in deciding what would be effective for your needs.
+This must be in conjunction with one or more data warehouses that are suited to functional and departmental needs.
+So, the next time you think of a data warehouse vs a data lake think about the final use and what are your objectives for having the data management architecture.
+We understand if you are still contemplating what your right choice would be, so just contact us and we will help you in deciding what would be effective for your needs.